playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 As mentioned in [a previous section](#no-automation), the process to make your app accessible cannot be fully automated.
 This extends to testing as well.
 While real-world automated tests are fine and well, you need someone to experience the application on a broader scale to make sure the experience is as fluid as it can be.
 While a specific component might be accessible by default, perhaps in specific usages it falls flat.

-# Fantastic Features
+# Fantastic Features {#features}

 While there is plenty you can do to make existing functionality accessibility friendly, it's often forgotten that a strongly accessible app may opt to add specific functionality for it's users with disabilities.

 Some great examples of things like this are sites with lots of user-generated content.
 For example, Twitter allows its users to [add "alt" text to their uploaded images and GIFs](https://help.twitter.com/en/using-twitter/picture-descriptions).
 Likewise, YouTube has the ability to [add subtitles and captions](https://support.google.com/youtube/answer/2734796?hl=en) to uploaded videos on their platform.

+Oftentimes, you'll find that these features benefit everyone, not just assistive technology users.
+You may want to watch a video in a crowded area; with closed captions that's a much easier sell then trying to hear over others and interrupting everyone around you.

-# Conclusion
+# Conclusion {#conclusion}

 We hope you've enjoyed learning from our accolade-worthy alliterative headlines.

-While this article outlines many basics of web accessibility, it's far from a complete guide.
-Remember that accessibility is as much UX as visual design.
-To get it in a great place for your users takes active effort like any other part of your app.
+There are so many things that we wanted to include in this article but couldn't.
+Like most parts of engineering, the field of accessible design and the nuances within can be incredible complex in fringe scenarios.
+To get accessibility in a great place for your users takes active effort - just like any other part of building your app.
+Because of this, we encourage you to do further research on the topic.
+Don't be afraid to ask questions of community members, either!
+Many in the community are incredibly helpful and friendly.

+Speaking of community, we'd love to hear your thoughts on this article.
+Did you learn something from it?
+Have questions about something A11Y-related?
+Think we missed something?
+[Join our Slack community](https://bit.ly/coderpad-slack) and chat with us or [send us a Tweet](https://twitter.com/coderpad)!